richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 - First, each registry, its defining document, and a summary of its syntax is defined.
-- Second, the revised format and entries for each registry are defined.
+- Second, the revised format and entries for each registry that is being modified is specified.

 # Existing Registries